vbrik/cta-data-relay/README.md

 "Metadata" mode allows examining and manipulation of metadata that is stored in S3.

-CTA Relay is a python module that can be run as `python -m cta_relay ...`.
+CTA Data Relay is a python module that can be run as `python -m cta_data_relay ...`.

 Run the application with the `--help` flag for more information.